weicht/fullstack-challenge/README.md

 If you are successful, then we will set up an in-person interview and use this code as the starting point in our conversation.

 # The Challenge
-Griffin Group Global uses a JavaScript-based stack currently, which means [Node.js][nodejs] on the backend.
-We develop microservices using Node.
-The challenge would be to write a microservice to Create, Read, Update, Delete and Search a specific data model.
-This represents a sizeable amount of work and we would not expect you to write the entire microservice.
-However, you are free to implement as much as you want.
+Griffin Group Global employs several technologies to create a microservice based architecture.
+We are currently using [Nodejs][nodejs] on the backend in our [docker][docker] based microservices.
+Our UX currently targets the IOS platform but as we expand we will move to android based UXs and responsive web applications.

+Our challenge is to create a web based UI that allows a web UI user to communicate with a non web UI user.
+The web ui should allow the web user to Create and Read individual contacts where the contact name and method of communication are stored.
+The web UI should allow the web user to communicate with a contact using conversations where a conversation is a communication chain centered around a subject.
+The contact should be able to respond on the communication chain and that message should appear in the correct conversation.

-## Minimum Server-side Challenge Requirements
+## Minimum Challenge Requirements
-We would like a minimum server-side capability.
+We would like a minimum  capability.
 These are:
+- A RESTful create and read mechanism for contacts
-- A read route that returns more than one object
+- A RESTful create and read mechanism for conversations.
-- A read route that returns a specific object when a specific id is specified.
-- A writeup of how to use your code or better yet, a [Mocha][mocha]-based test that shows the functionality working
+- Contacts and Conversation shall be their own independent services (microservice).
+- a Web UI that allows a user to send messages in a conversation to contact, using the contacts preferred communication method.

-The basic format for the read route would conform to:
+The basic format for the RESTful route would conform to:

 `[VERB] [base]/[type]/[id]{?param1=value1{...&paramn=valuen}}`